RichardZhu6/LNPDB/README.md

 Several steps in cloning and preparing AGILE requirements are copied from their [repo](https://github.com/bowang-lab/AGILE) for convenience.

+All steps including initial setup are included in the code provided in our Jupyter notebook, `LNPDB_AGILE_training.ipynb`, which is provided under scripts in the main folder.
+If you wish to follow manual instructions to clone, create an environment, and install packages, these are provided below for convenience but are provided in the first notebook cell as well.

-The AGILE deep learning model should be cloned from [repo](https://github.com/bowang-lab/AGILE) into LNPDB as follows to properly predict delivery efficacy on LNPDB data.
+The AGILE deep learning model should be cloned from this [repo](https://github.com/bowang-lab/AGILE) into LNPDB as follows to properly predict delivery efficacy on LNPDB data.

 ```
+cd LNPDB
+cd data
+cd LNPDB_for_AGILE
 git clone https://github.com/bowang-lab/AGILE
+cd AGILE
 ```

 We will create a different conda environment to run AGILE.
-As we did for LiON, we will create conda environment `agile_ml` as follows.
+As we did for LiON, we will create conda environment `agile` as follows.

 ```
 conda create -n agile python=3.9
 conda activate agile
 ```

-Some packages are required to properly run AGILE and follow the code provided in our Jupyter notebook, LNPDB_AGILE_training.ipynb, which is provided under the main folder.
+Some packages are required to properly run AGILE and follow the code provided in our Jupyter notebook, `LNPDB_AGILE_training.ipynb`, which is provided under scripts in the main folder.

-They should first be installed in the `agile` conda environment with the commands below, starting in the LNPDB main folder:
+They should first be installed in the `agile` conda environment with the commands below in the AGILE folder:

 ```
-cd AGILE
 pip install torch==1.12.1+cu113 torchvision==0.13.1+cu113  --extra-index-url https://download.pytorch.org/whl/cu113
 pip install torch-geometric==2.2.0 torch-sparse==0.6.16 torch-scatter==2.1.0 -f https://data.pyg.org/whl/torch-1.12.0+cu113.html
 pip install -r requirements.txt